wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 > Also note that it's the *dummy project* files
 > that are watched,
 > **not** the source files of this repository.

-Then you can randomly make changes to those files.
-For example you can modify contents of some files and save them, you can create some new files, or you can delete existing ones.

-Keep an eye on the console/terminal, you should see beautiful messages logged there.

 <br/>